 Second Grade: Jeans and a bright colored shirts without prints.
 Girls' hair in high pony tails.

 Mrs. DeGraffenried is the principal here at Goshen Elementary.
 This is her fifth year at our school, but she has taught for many years at other schools.
 She taught first grade at Wilson Elementary in Payson along with being their Title 1 Coordinator.
 She was also the Title 1 Coordinator at Santaquin Elementary and taught Early Childhood classes at BYU.
 She loves working with all of the teachers and faculty here at Goshen, and loves to see our students succeed.
 She loves to read, play with her grandkids and travel with her husband.
-Her favorite treat is chocolate, ther favorite color is blue, she loves her Diet Coke, and loves the book A Christmas Carol by Charles Dickens.

 We have several new students to our school this year, so we thought we would remind parents what Goshen Elementary's treat policy is.
 We follow Nebo School District's policy which states that all edible food/drinks must be store bought and commercially packaged.
 We have included the policy from the District's handbook as a PDF link if you would like to read it.
 Please find it as the second picture on this post.

 We are excited to start a new tradition this year!
 Each month a grade level will participate in our Parents and Pastries event, where parents and grandparents are invited to come read with their children.
 The PTA will provide donuts as a special treat during the activity.

 The 6th grade will be participating this month.
 If you have a 6th grader, please come this coming Monday (September 26th) from 1:45-2:15.
 Please bring a book to share (either a picture book, or a chapter from your favorite novel).
 Remember to check in with Mrs. Oberg at the office and meet us in the Library.

 There are a few things going on in the next couple of days that we wanted to remind you of: